 Aesthetics and Functionality of the Finished Part

 And last but not least – aesthetics and performance.
 From an aesthetic perspective, the thermoforming process offers more options.
 Plastic sheet or roll stock can be purchased in a variety of custom colors, finishes and textures.
 Decorative films, embossed texture, and crystal caps can be incorporated into the extrusion process, resulting in an appealing and very cost effective finished part.
 This process also offers the ability to create large, heavy-gauge parts, such as wheelbarrows, that are not possible or cost effective for injection molding.
 Once the part is formed it is then trimmed on the machine and is ready for use.
+The final pieces may undergo additional trimming, painting, or coating to achieve the desired appearance and functionality.

 A custom finish on an injection molded part generally requires the part to be painted, silk screened or specialty coated.
 Since the part is molded from liquid resin no finishes can be applied until after the molded part is complete - unlike in forming, where a finish can be applied directly to the sheet during the extrusion process.
 However, despite this drawback, injection molding tools offer the opportunity for much a much more complex and intricate part - so for small and complex items with large volume runs, injection molding is the correct solution.
+Injection molded parts are widely used in industries requiring high precision and consistency.
+Injection molded plastic parts are ideal for projects that demand intricate shapes and high-volume production.
+The injection molding process is especially advantageous for producing small parts with detailed features.

 When determining which processing method to select for your next project cost, aesthetics and functionality of the finished part will all help determine which method is ultimately selected.
 For more information on materials or to receive a referral for a thermoforming partner, contact out team!